YounnIm/ENSF-444-Final/README.md

 This project will be analysing a concrete dataset using different models to see if the model can predict the concretes compressive strength with the other features provided.

-The three main models chosen will be SVM, Random Forest, and Gradient Bossted Regression Trees, but we will also be comparing Linear regression as well.
+The three main models chosen will be SVM, Random Forest, and Gradient Boosted Regression Trees, but we will also be comparing Linear regression as well.